KMouratidis/EDA_miner/README.md

 3. You'll need [redis](https://redis.io) (if on Windows, you might also need [this](https://github.com/dmajkic/redis/downloads)) and [graphviz](https://www.graphviz.org/) (for pygraphviz)
 4. Run `pip install -r requirements.txt`.
 5. Navigate to the `/EDA_miner` folder.
-6. Create a `.env` file with your credentials, according to the given template.
+6. Create an `env.py` file with your credentials, according to the given template (`env_template.py`) or simply rename it (some functionality will not work).
 7. Run `python users_mgt.py` to create a dummy database and user (u: admin, pw: admin)
 8. Run the app, e.g. with gunicorn: `gunicorn wsgi:application`.
 9. If you want to work with Google Analytics: